Become a Web 3.0 developer in 1 month

 - Analyze smart contract vulnerabilities and learn how to write secure smart contacts

-- Learn clever tricks to optimize gas in Solidity to create a better user experience
+- Learn clever tricks to optimize gas in Solidity to reduce the cost of executing transactions

 - Architect and build a Web 3.0 app from scratch with a team of developers

-- Deploy your Web 3.0 on Ethereum testnet and mainnet
+- Deploy your Web 3.0 app on Ethereum testnet and mainnet

 Preethi taught herself crypto from a standing start, well enough to get an engineering job at Coinbase when it was a much smaller company.
 Now she’ll teach you.
 Highly recommended.